zzgallo/Xip/README.md

 <h1>Installation</h1>

-You can find the initial pre-release v0.1.0-alpha under the releases section on in the repo.
+You can find the initial pre-release v0.1.0-alpha under the releases section in the repo.
 Alternatively, you can find the .exe in `src-tauri/target/release`.
 A unistaller is also included.